Overview

 The SIGs have an invaluable role to play in providing research and educational benefits to members.
 There are many things that SIGs are capable of achieving, for example organising collaborative or clinical scientific research projects, rationalising therapy, organising audit etc.

-If you are interested in forming a new group or require any additional information, please contact Erin Taylor.
+If you are interested in forming a new group or require any additional information, please contact the membership team.

 Adolescent/young adult SIG